 Here’s what really has me concerned about husband, though:

 The way he’s responded to your complaints about this habit of his.
 Instead of listening to you or trying to understand why you’re feeling upset about it, he’s turning the situation around on you.
 Further, he’s asking why you have the nerve to look at his (public!) profile.

 He’s either very defensive in general, or he’s hiding something.
 Or, he’s just a shitty husband and you should think twice about the otherwise happy marriage you think you have.

 My advice: try one more time to have a conversation with him about this, but wait until you’re in a relatively calm state of mind (i.e. – NOT when you’ve just seen his utterly ridiculous comment to @ashleymadison69 about that nearly nude Insta pic she’s posted.)

 “Dirk, I want to talk to you about something that’s really been bothering me.
-I know you see nothing wrong with telling girls online how attractive they are, but it’s incredibly hurtful and upsetting to me.
-I don’t want to argue with you about whether or not it’s right or wrong, but I want you to understand how this makes me feel.” (then explain to him exactly how you feel.)
+I know you don’t see anything wrong with telling girls online how attractive they are.
+But it’s incredibly hurtful and upsetting to me.
+I don’t want to argue with you about whether or not it’s right or wrong.
+But I want you to understand how this makes me feel.”
+(Then explain to him exactly how you feel.)

 If his reaction to this is anything other than kind, thoughtful, and attentive, you should seek therapy (either with or without him.)

 Conclusion: Wife Concerned about Husband Has Reason to Worry

 It’s normal to find those outside of your relationship attractive.
 And it’s even normal to occasionally flirt with said strangers.
 But it’s never OK to ignore how your behavior impacts your partner.